hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/01_Salifish.md

     $ sailfish index -p <num of cores> -k <kmer size> -t <fasta of gene sequences> -o <folder name>

-**We are not going to run this in class, but it only takes a few minutes.** We will be using an index we have generated from transcript sequences (all known transcripts with multiples for some genes), but this can be generated from genic sequences too.
+**We are not going to run this in class, but it only takes a few minutes.** We will be using an index we have generated from transcript sequences (all known transcripts/ splice isoforms with multiples for some genes), but this can be generated from genic sequences too.

 b.
-Get the abundance using the quantification step using the `quant` command and the parameters described below (morE information on parameters can be found [here](http://sailfish.readthedocs.org/en/master/sailfish.html#description-of-important-options):
+Get the abundance using the quantification step using the `quant` command and the parameters described below (more information on parameters can be found [here](http://sailfish.readthedocs.org/en/master/sailfish.html#description-of-important-options):

    * `i`: specify the location of the index directory; for us it is `/groups/hbctraining/ngs-data-analysisSummer2016/rnaseq/sailfish.ensembl2.idx/`